Tanja Mihhailova-Saar: Eurovision Song Contest 2014

 Tanja competed in the Estonian national final, Eesti Laul 2014, for the chance to compete in the Eurovision Song Contest 2014 in Copenhagen, Denmark.
 She won the national final by her song, "Amazing" with 53 percent of the votes.
 On 15 March, the song was officially released (together with the stage-act).
 She failed to qualify for the final, finishing 12th in the first semi final with 36 points.

 After Eurovision

 Tanja shared stage with Andrea Bocelli at his Tallinn concert on 28 June 2014.
 Tanja will also perform with her biggest concert of her career called "Amazing Lie" at the festival Õllesummer in July 2014 in Tallinn.

 In June Tanja went to Crete to shoot her new music video for her summer single Forevermore.
 She is the backup juror for Estonian jury panel in the Eurovision Song Contest 2015 in Vienna, Austria, and she was the Estonian spokesperson during the voting.

-Eesti Laul 2021

-Tanja participated in Eesti Laul 2021 with her song "Best Night Ever".
+Tanja participated in Eesti Laul 2019 alongside The Swingers and Birgit with the song 'High Heels In The Neighbourhood'.
+They placed 7th in the final.
+She later participated in Eesti Laul 2021 with her song "Best Night Ever".
 She failed to qualify from the second semi final.
+She was part of Eesti Laul 2022 as a host, jury member and interval performer, as well as having co-written the song "Hea päev" for the group Little Mess.